restlet/restlet-framework-java/README.md

 ## The leading RESTful web API framework for Java

-Do you want to blend your web services, web sites and web clients into unified web applications exposing and consuming RESTful web APIs?

-Leverage the open source Restlet Framework and its unique Java API available in six consistent editions: Java SE, Java EE, OSGi, GAE, Android and GWT!
+Thanks to Restlet Framework's powerful routing and filtering capabilities, unified client and server Java API, developers can build secure and scalable RESTful web APIs.

+It is available in editions for all major platforms (Java SE/EE, Google AppEngine, OSGi, GWT, Android) and offers numerous extensions to fit the needs of all developers.

+It is available under the terms of either the Apache Software License 2.0 or the Eclipse Public License 1.0.

 http://restlet.com